Territory / Ecosystem

 A year after the father’s passing, the son, his wife and daughter -the JECs- decided to move back in.
 Their only initial wish was that they wanted to live on a ground floor.
-The plot is big enough for a single-storey house, so they don't have to go up and down the stairs when they get old.
-The old house has two floors and a flat roof -a terrat- on top, and an underground cellar.
+The site is big enough for a single-storey house, so they don't have to go up and down the stairs when they get old.
+The existing mas has two floors, a flat roof -a terrat- on top, and an underground cellar.

-The JEC's first question was whether it was better to keep the existing mas or to demolish it and build a new structure instead?
+The JECs first question was whether it was better to keep the mas, or to demolish it and build a brand new structure instead?